Noushad-Code/king/README.md

 # king
-Hi, THis is my first git file
+Hi, THis is my first git file,
 Thank you